luxeleios/blender-medge-pskx-map-utils/README.md

 ## Prerequisites
 1. Install [PSK import script from Befzz](https://github.com/Befzz/blender3d_import_psk_psa/releases) for Blender
 2. Install [MEdge Map Editor](https://github.com/medge-tools/medge-map-editor/tree/main) for Blender
-3. Install [UModel](https://www.gildor.org/en/projects/umodel) to be able to extract assets (mesh, textures, primitive materials) found in UE3 *.upk packages and processed by this addon
+3. Install [UModel](https://www.gildor.org/en/projects/umodel) to be able to extract assets (mesh, textures, materials) found in UE3 *.upk packages and processed by this addon

 ## Features
 - __Mass import *.pskx meshes extracted by UModel from the specifed folder and its subfolders__